MrAkash920/Spotify-Clone/README.md

 - **Sleek Design**: VibeVault sports a modern and minimalist design that focuses on what matters most - your music.

-- **Responsive**: Whether you're on a computer, tablet, or phone, VibeVault looks and works great on all devices.
+- **Responsive**: Whether you're on a computer, tablet, or phone, VibesVault looks and works great on all devices.

 ## Demo 🎉